Is a Truck Accident Different from a Typical Car Accident Case?

 Truck accidents are more likely to cause serious personal injury

-Accidents involving commercial vehicles often cause significant personal injury, largely due to the sheer size of the trucks.
+While motorists can certainly suffer serious injury in a Michigan car accident, collisions involving commercial vehicles often cause significant personal injury, largely due to the sheer size of the trucks.
 Technically, a large truck weighs more than 10,000 pounds, but many trucks on the highways can exceed 80,000 pounds.

 Even if a large truck is not carrying a load, it generally requires a greater stopping distance compared to a standard motor vehicle.
 As a result, an inattentive truck driver or a speeding semi-truck can cause a horrific collision, leaving those in smaller vehicles seriously injured, or worse.